kamwithak/IM/CaRMS_Interview_Preparation_Guide.md

 **Strategic rest day** - No heavy studying

 **Morning**:
-- [ ] Light clinical review (30 minutes - high-level only)
+- [ ] Light review of your narratives (30 minutes - just reading, no rehearsing)
-- [ ] Casual rehearsal of 2-3 favorite stories
+- [ ] Casual rehearsal of 2-3 favorite stories with friend/family
-- [ ] Review "why this program" for each interview
+- [ ] Review "why this program" for each interview (quick skim)

 **Afternoon**:
 - [ ] Visualization exercise: Successful interview (15 minutes)